LATEST STORIES:

 A young Hamilton man initially found guilty of fatally stabbing his teen cousin two years ago has been found not criminally responsible due to a mental health disorder.

-Laureano (Lawrence) Bistoyong stabbed his 16-year-old cousin Mark Bistoyong in the chest on July 2, 2023 while they were at a family function at a home on Cadham Boulevard near Upper Gage Avenue.
+Laureano stabbed his 16-year-old cousin Mark in the chest with a kitchen knife on July 2, 2023 while they were at a family function at a home on Cadham Boulevard near Upper Gage Avenue.

 WATCH MORE: Man found guilty of 2nd-degree murder in stabbing death of his cousin in Hamilton

-He will be remanded to custody until the Ontario Review Board conducts a risk assessment in 45 days.
+Laureano will be remanded in custody until the Ontario Review Board conducts a risk assessment in 45 days.

 READ MORE: Trial sentencing adjourned for Hamilton man found guilty of killing teen cousin